 Butterflies — a symbol of transformation and new beginnings.
 BookArt's butterfly is available in full color and in a classic black-and-white version.
 One of the most gifted designs for birthdays and Mother's Day.

 Paw prints — the go-to gift for pet lovers.
-A delicate, clean silhouette that works as home décor and as a memorial piece.
+A delicate, clean silhouette that works as home décor and as a memorial piece for a beloved companion.

 Words and phrases — BookArt also produces designs with folded text, such as "I Love You."
 These work beautifully as gifts for partners and long-distance relationships.